 The Dangers Behind Facial Recognition

-Although, as can be seen previously, facial recognition can and is used as a very beneficial technology, there are also some things that you need to be aware of with the implementation of it.
+Although, as can be seen previously, facial recognition can and is used as a very beneficial technology, there are also some things that you need to be aware of with its implementation of it.
 Here are some malicious things that can be done with the help of facial recognition:

 -